 - Missing sections (highlights, abstract, introduction, conflict of interest statement, etc.)

-- Make actual formatting changes or leave placeholders for missing information
+We won't make actual formatting changes or leave placeholders for missing information.

 References will be edited for typos and for compliance with the correct format.
 However, we will not research and insert missing information.

 Reference management software can make this an easy job for the author.
 However, Edanz does not edit citations or references generated by reference management software such as EndNote or Mendeley; any changes would be overwritten if the citations or references are regenerated later.

 - Correcting spelling and punctuation as per target journal instructions

 - Adjusting typography (e.g., bold, italics) as per target journal instructions